Trewaters/Tanda-DAO/README.md

 **"main"** branch is for development of the front end to Tanda DAO.

+`ng serve`

 **"bagelsProto"** branch is for prototyping the solidity contract.
 I would like to learn Polygon too because it is more cost effective. [bagels](https://github.com/Alex-Neo-Projects/bagels) is a solidity scaffolding project in alpha.
 I heard about it at ETH Denver 2023.
 Join their Discord and help this two dev OSS project buidl.
 Slides from their [presentation](https://docs.google.com/presentation/d/1Vu4-oC52tJloBiP8bzF1oEgv2dQiuGFWVwyaRIZCSX0/edit#slide=id.g2111c514ece_0_7).

+type: `bagels` in the root directory of the project.
+Window to `http://localhost:9091/` will open to view the contract prototype and GUI.

 ## Development server